504A: Human Brain and Behavior Relationships (Graduate)

-This course is an introduction to basic topics in human neuropsychology for graduate students who are interested in clinical neuropsychology and cognitive neuroscience.
-This course covers principles, theories, and cognitive processes that are central to the study and practice of neuropsychology.
-Major topics include motor control, language, visuospatial cognition, learning and memory, executive functions, emotion, attention, and social cognition.
-These topics are reviewed from a neuropsychological perspective and therefore emphasize findings from research on neuropsychological populations and implications for neuropsychological intervention.
+This course covers fundamental topics in human neuropsychology for graduate students who are interested in clinical neuropsychology and cognitive neuroscience.
+Topics include perception, attention, motor control, learning and memory, language, executive functions, emotion and social functions, and cultural neuropsychology.
+These topics will be reviewed from a comprehensive cognitive neuroscience perspective, incorporating both neuropsychological and neuroimaging findings.
 Classroom lectures and discussions use empirical and clinical case materials.

 This course provides advanced instruction and experience in clinical neuropsychological assessment and consultation.
 Students receive exposure to a range of neuropsychological assessment problems and instruments, through both case presentations and direct clinical assessment experience.
 Patients representing a wide age range, from childhood to older adulthood, and the spectrum of educational, occupational, language of origin, ethnic and cultural diversity that characterizes the Southern Arizona region, are seen in this practicum.
 Students also gain exposure to the interpretation of neurological examination results; to neuroradiologic (particularly CT, MRI, and SPECT) imaging; to EEG; and to psychopharmacologic considerations in managing patients with neurobehavioral syndromes.
 Ethical issues are examined in the presentation of every assessment discussed in the practicum.
 The practicum utilizes the clinical facilities of the Memory Disorders Clinic, the Behavioral Neurology Clinic, The Pediatric Clinic, and the Comprehensive Epilepsy Evaluation and Treatment Clinic of the University Medical Center.